FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 In the case of a tie, one of the following methods may be used to determine the winning set:
 - Draw 2 cards and place a drawn card on each of the sets to change their value.
 (These 2 cards are returned to the deck and shuffled afterward.)
+- The card points based on the type of hanafuda cards are considered instead of the ones digit.
 - The total month points is considered instead of just the ones digit.
 - The pot is carried over to the next round of Atosaki.

 Then the game of Hana-awase proceeds as normal.

+# Mutsuwari (Batta Maki variant)
+> This article is **INCOMPLETE**.
+You can help by expanding it.
+{.is-warning}

+Mutsuwari [六ツ割 - むつわり, lit. "six pieces"] is a [Batta Maki](/en/hanafuda/games/shoniban) variant played in Hamamatsu City in Japan.

+Its rules and setup are thought to be identical to Batta Maki, except that only 40 cards of the hanafuda deck (with all November and December cards removed) are used.

 # Bibliography
 - https://www.h-eba.com/heba/gamble/main09.html